 East side of the Churchill-Melvin House

-Hours: Wednesdays 10 am to 1 pm and Saturdays 10 am to 1pm, or by appointment.
+Hours: Wednesdays (Oct-May) 10 am to 1 pm, Wednesdays (Jun-Sep) 4 pm to 6 pm, and Saturdays (year-round) 10 am to 1 pm.
+We can always open other times by appointment.
 We are closed January and February.
 If you have a question or need information please email or call us.

 Email: email@example.com Phone: 603-795-2508

 The Itinerant Museum – A Short History of Our Museum